History of Wageningen: Educational institutions

 The Landbouwhogeschool Nederland (Wageningen Agricultural College), successor to the National Agricultural and Horticultural College, was established in 1918.
 This was the beginning of the special development in a small, fortified city of a specialized university that has evolved today into the present the Wageningen University and Research Centre (WUR).

 The Maritime Research Institute Netherlands (MARIN) was founded in 1932 as the Dutch Ship Model Basin (NSMB).
 MARIN is a world-renowned institute in the field of maritime and hydrodynamic research.
 MARIN, today part of WUR, has the status of a major technological institute in the Netherlands.

 World War II

-The people, city, and institutions of Wageningen suffered greatly during World War II.
-Yet, the town is famous for its role at the end of the war.
+Wageningen is famous for its role at the end of World War II, but it was also greatly affected during the war itself, starting in the first days of the German invasion of the Netherlands.

-Wageningen was evacuated on May 10, 1940, as Nazi Germany invaded the country.
+Wageningen was first evacuated on May 10, 1940, as part of the Dutch plan of defence against German occupation.
 Shortly afterwards, the central part of Wageningen was destroyed by artillery fire.
-Later the same month, under German occupation, residents began to clear the debris and rebuild the town center.
+Later the same month, under German occupation, residents returned and began to clear the debris and rebuild the town center.
 On November 22, 1940, all Jewish staff of the Landbouwhogeschool were suspended from employment; a little over three months later, on March 1, 1941, they were forced to resign.